Group theoretical methods to construct the graphene: Abstract

 \section{Abstract}

-In this paper, the tiling of the Euclidean plane with regular hexagons is called a graphene.
-The vertices of the hexagons are carbon atoms.
-We describe six different ways to generate the graphene.
-There are two ways starting from the triangular lattice of $A_2$, and one way for each algebra $G_2$, $B_3$, $C_3$ and $A_3$, by projecting the weight system of their lowest representation to the hexagons of $A_2$.
+In this paper, the tiling of the Euclidean plane with regular hexagons whose vertices are occupied by carbon atoms is called the graphene.
+We describe six different ways to generate the graphene by the means of group theory.
+There are two ways starting from the triangular lattice of Lie algebra $A_2$ and $G_2$, and one way for each of the Lie algebras $B_3$, $C_3$ and $A_3$, by projecting the weight system of their lowest representation to the hexagons of $A_2$.
 Colouring of the graphene is presented.
 Changing from one colouring to another is called phase transition.
-For a fixed number of colours of the graphene, phase transition transformations form a finite Abelian group.
 Multistep refinements of the graphene are described.